AllysonDekovich/BSF_Metagenomics/notebook.md

 			count = SeqIO.convert(in_handle, "fastq", out_handle, "fasta")
 			print("Converted " + str(count) + " records from " + filename + " to " + prefix + ".fasta")
 ```
+**Note**: only R1 reads were used in this analysis because the program assumes independence of events between sequencing reads.

 SLURM script to utilize HPC resources: